Student Essay: As Fragile As It IsRead More

 Bridging Youths to Success through Well-rounded EducationNovember 25, 2021

 Lin Nay Min is a graduate student from the 5th cohort of the Parami Leadership Program (PLP).
-He is a co-founder of the Career Bridge learning center based in Mawlamyine, Mon State.
+He is a co-founder of the Career Bridge Learning Center based in Mawlamyine, Mon State.
 In late 2020, Lin Nay Min co-founded the center with five other Mon youths, including Jamper Htaw, PLP graduate from the 6th cohort.
 Apart from taking part in the management and administration roles, he also teaches Social Studies at the center.
 Lin Nay Min talked about the inspiration for founding the learning center and how the center supports and guides the young people in the community.
+The Career Bridge Learning Center offers a variety of short courses in English language, social studies, and IT while enhancing students' skills in critical thinking, communications, and public speaking.

 What was the moment when you had the idea for this learning center?